wcordeiro/Graphics-Programming/graphics-project/README.md

     You have only one life.

-    The game can be restarted by clicking in the screen.
+    The game can be restarted by clicking on the screen.

 ####Ping Pong